-Two thrift store jars bought for $25 turn out to be rare and highly valued Qing Dynasty ceramics
+2 jars bought at a Thrift store for $25 turned out to be rare and highly valued antique Qing Dynasty ceramics

 Thrifting has become a big business where resellers can often turn a little profit on inexpensive but good quality shirts, dresses, ceramics, and other household items.